Manu343726/cmakepp/oo-cmake-pull-request.md

 ### CMakeLists.txt

 Each biicode block has it's own `CMakeLists.txt` with building configuration.
 If no CMakeLists.txt is provided, biicode generates one.
-By default biicode searches for any C/C++ file adding it to block targets (Library or executable, depending on the kind of file: Is a header?, is a `.cpp` with a `main()` function?, etc).
+By default biicode searches for any C/C++ file adding it to block targets (Library or executable, depending on the kind of file: Is it a header?, is it a `.cpp` with a `main()` function?, etc).

 This process, done by the ` ADD_BIICODE_TARGETS()` macro, works like a charm with C/C++ libraries, but not with CMake libraries that uses some C/C++ files like yours.
-We don't want any C/C++ target in the oo-cmake block, even we don't want a target at all since this is designed to be `include()` only.
+We don't want any C/C++ target in the oo-cmake block, we don't even want a target at all since this is designed to be `include()` only.

 So simply add an empty `CMakeLists.txt` to the block.